Shubhamtribhuvan8/DocuSign-OAuth/README.md

   `cd client`

-   # Install npm packages using  npm install command from your Terminal.
+   # Install npm packages using command from your Terminal.

+  `npm install`

-  Now to run the Project in your `https://localhost:3000` type npm run start in your terminal and press Enter It will take 4-5 seconds and the project will start on your default browser.
+  Now to run the Project in your `https://localhost:3000` type `npm run start` in your terminal and press Enter It will take 4-5 seconds and the project will start on your default browser.